AlaSQL/alasql/README.md

 ### Read and write Excel, CSV, TAB, JSON,  and text files to/from database

-Now Alasql can work with files in XLS, XSLX, CSV, TAB, TXT, and JSON format
+Now AlaSQL can work with files in XLS, XSLX, CSV, TAB, TXT, and JSON format

 ```js
     alasql('select * into one from csv("mydata.csv")');